The Braille Bistro awards and recognition!

 The Braille Bistro is a matching game designed to build empathy among sighted people for persons with disabilities and to encourage players to make their businesses, designs, products, or content more accessible.

-The game was designed for players to experience what it's like to order a meal in a restaurant as if they were blind.
+The game is designed for players to experience what it's like to order a meal in a restaurant as if they were blind.
 This mimicking of an authentic experience was designed to better foster empathy through embodiment.

 Additionally, I was unsure on the materials I wanted to use.
 I initially thought of players matching cards to cards, then thought of using only a menu (to closer mimic the real-life experience).
-After gathering feedback from the course instructor and classmates, I decided to match cards to a menu.
+After gathering feedback from the course instructor and my classmates, I decided to match cards to a menu.
 This allows for randomization through the cards while still providing the experience that a menu offers.

 Several additional resources were identified that I planned to incorporate into the design process and playtesting: